meco-group/omg-tools/readme.md

 `sudo pip install omg-tools`

+This also installs [CasADi](www.casadi.org), a powerful open-source tool for nonlinear optimization and algorithmic differentiation.

 ### Advanced installation
 If you want to save simulation results in gif-format, you need [imagemagick](www.imagemagick.org).
 For Linux Debian users: